Automotive air conditioning: Challenges for air conditioning evaporators

 The same applies to an air conditioning evaporator that is not professionally cleaned regularly.
 Bacteria also settle on its surface and lead to an ever increasing biogrowth due to the continuous moisture of the component.
 Hygienic problems also arise if the evaporator is cleaned incorrectly or treated with unsuitable cleaning agents.
 Cleaning agents that are too harsh destroy or damage the protective coating of the fin evaporator structure.
 This can change the drip angle of the condensate and increases the discharge volume on the evaporator.
 The result is misdirected, bacterially contaminated condensate that accumulates in unexpected places within the air conditioning system.

 The vehicle owner must personally ensure that the workshop carries out a hygienic cleaning of the air conditioning system using a chemical-mechanical process recommended by the VDI as part of the inspection or an upcoming air filter change.
 Since the method described has not yet become established in everyday workshop practice, the use of so-called "one click cans" is currently enjoying great popularity.
 Not only because they are printed with the addition "air conditioning cleaner".
 Most of the contents of these cans are randomly distributed in the vehicle and settle there.
 The part that could actually be sucked in by the ventilation system via the circulating air ends up on the cabin air filter.
 Nothing gets on the vaporizer with this method.
 Only scents and aromas are distributed in the vehicle with the click cans.
 Only the combination of mechanical pressure flushing and a suitable cleaning agent directly on the evaporator leads to the desired result.

 Power consumption

 Although air conditioners use significant power, the drag of a car with closed windows is less than if the windows are open to cool the occupants.

-There has been much debate on the effect of air conditioning on the fuel efficiency of a vehicle.
-Factors such as wind resistance, aerodynamics, engine power, and weight must be considered, to find the true difference between using the air conditioning system and not using it, when estimating the actual fuel mileage.
+There has been much debate on the effect of installing air conditioning and its effect during use on the fuel efficiency of a vehicle.
+Factors such as increased wind resistance, engine power loading resulting in operating the engine inefficiently, additional heat loading into the cabin due to the increased engine power loading, and increased weight must be considered, to find the true difference between using the air conditioning system and not using it, when estimating the actual fuel mileage.
 Other factors can affect the engine, and an overall engine heat increase can affect the cooling system of the vehicle.

-In a modern automobile, the A/C system will use around 4 hp of the engine's power, thus increasing fuel consumption of the vehicle.
+In a modern automobile, the A/C system will use around 4 hp of the engine's power to reject the target calculated heat loading of the cabin, thus increasing fuel consumption of the vehicle.